Experiences become shareable creations the way tree sap becomes maple syrup.

 Even writers who work full-time spend most of their hours away from the keyboard.
 Full-time authors, for example, don’t actually type for 40 hours per week because they’d have little to say if they did.
 Instead, they spend most of their time collecting experiences.
 By the time they sit down to write, they’ve already experienced what they plan to write about, even if they aren’t entirely sure about what they’re going to say.
 By sitting down to make sense of their existing ideas instead of trying to invent new ones, writers at their computer mold the wet clay of experience into shape.

 When they succeed, their stories are well compressed.
 They’re tight, and the drama pulls the reader into the story as if they’ve been grabbed by the collar.
 We’ve all suffered those droning stories that lack the punch that defines good communication, and by extension, good art.
 Maybe you’ve heard grandma’s World War II stories drag on and on at the Thanksgiving table.
 Or maybe you’ve watched a movie whose plot moved so slowly that you fell asleep in the theater (that’s what happened to me during Hateful Eight.
 Sorry, Quentin Tarantino).

 If a story can’t get to the point, it will lose the audience’s attention.
 That means to ship something excellent, you have to be willing to cut what may have taken weeks or months to produce.
-As West Side Story composer Stephen Sondheim once said: “You have to throw out good stuff to get the best stuff.”
+As West Side Story librettist Stephen Sondheim once said: “You have to throw out good stuff to get the best stuff.”